 Who really likes to budget their money?
 Budgeting sucks!
 However, consider these 3 reasons you should budget your money.

 According to a recent Gallup Poll, only 30 percent of adults polled actually budget their money.
 For most budgeting ranks right up there with root canals, doing their own taxes and colonoscopies.

 And it’s no wonder, budgeting can feel restrictive and is a time-consuming process.
 It makes us feel like we are constantly giving something up.
-In addition, if you’re living paycheck to paycheck it can be an emotional drain – who constantly wants to be reminded that they don’t have enough money to do the things they want to do.
+In addition, if you’re living paycheck to paycheck it can be an emotional drain.
+Who constantly wants to be reminded that they don’t have enough money to do the things they want to do.

 The reality is, establishing some type of budget is a necessary process.
 It doesn’t have to be super restrictive, detailed or time-consuming, but it should help you understand where your money is going.
 A budget will help you make informed money management decisions.

 - How to Save for an Emergency Fund.

 - 3 Ways to Simplify and Declutter Your Finances – The Perfect Financial Storm